DreamOfTheRedChamber/leetcode/README.md

 ```

 #### Queue/PriorityQueue <a id="ds-queue"></a>
-* [peek vs element, poll vs remove] when queue is empty, the former returns null and the latter throws exception.
+* peek vs element, poll vs remove: when queue is empty, the former returns null and the latter throws exception.
 Most times in an interview setting, use the former one is appropriate.
 The first reason is that it is not an exceptional case that the queue is empty.
 The second reason is that throwsing exceptions incurs a performance penalty.
 ```java
 // implements inside abstractQueue<E>
 public E remove()